Octarines/FoundryHourglass/README.md

 ![Hourglass Window][2]

++ **Timer Type** - The type of animated graphic to show to players.
+Options currently include "Hourglass" & "Flipdown Clock".
 + **Title** - The display name of the hourglass that will appear at the top left.
 + **Duration (Seconds/Minutes)** - The time taken for the hourglass to complete.
 + **Sand Colour** - The hex value for the colour of the sand in the hourglass.
 Can be typed manually or selected using the colour picker.